Qingyun Dan Lab | Johns Hopkins University

 Previous publications: Nature Catalysis 2025

-We recently completed the digitized recording of more than 100,000 reactions from thousands of modular polyketide synthases (PKSs)/nonribosomal peptide synthetases (NRPSs), and established the ClusterCAD database along with the open-source automated design tool ClusterCAD RetroTide.
+We recently completed the digitized recording of more than 10,000 reactions from modular polyketide synthases (PKSs)/nonribosomal peptide synthetases (NRPSs), and established the ClusterCAD database along with the open-source automated design tool ClusterCAD RetroTide.
 This tool can automatically design and optimize the selection of PKS/NRPS modules based on the target product structure.
 To practice ClusterCAD RetroTide, I first used simple but industrially important targets (diols and amino alcohols) that require only two PKS modules for synthesis.
-The simpler synthesis allowed me to focus on establishing chassis strains suitable for practicing PKS engineering.
-Using integrative technologies in metabolic engineering, enzyme mining, structural biology and automated computational design, I integrated versatile PKS initiation and reductive termination strategies into designed pathways.
+Using technologies in metabolic engineering, enzyme mining, structural biology and automated computational design, we integrated versatile PKS initiation and reductive termination strategies into designed pathways.
 As a result, 17 industrial diols and derivatives were biosynthesized in harnessed Streptomyces chassis at high titers, demonstrating the feasibility of designing such a biomanufacturing platform.

 Our future goal is to systematically overcome the challenges of PKS/NRPS engineering to complete “a thousand molecule project”.
 With our mature digital design tools and harnessed hosts, I plan to achieve the rapid and efficient assembly of 5–10 PKS/NRPS modules and biosynthesize over 1,000 new-to-nature small molecules in the short term and 10,000 molecules in the long term.